 Change the Windows SDK Version and the Platform Toolset properties when needed.

 Repeat the above procedure and compile rest of the projects one by one.
 Finally, you will get a static library file named libmupdf.lib, in the output folder.

 The SDK version you choose here may affect the compatibility of the DLL.
 If you have used the Windows 10 SDK here, your DLL may not run on earlier versions of Windows systems.

 Creating the DLL

-The reason why I don't modify the libmupdf project to make it generate a DLL file is that I want to keep the other projects that reference libmupdf in the solution be still compilable, and easier the process when we synchorinze the source code files later when the MuPDF source code gets updated.
+The reason why I don't modify the libmupdf project to make it generate a DLL file is that I want to keep the other projects referencing libmupdf in the solution still be compilable, and easier the process when we synchronize the source code files later when the MuPDF source code gets updated.

 To create the DLL file, we will have to do three things:

 - Create a new project to output a DLL file.